MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-flighting.md

 4. Select the appropriate statements that apply to your driver.
 These answers will improve the speed of the evaluation process:
     ![An image showing the statements that may apply to a driver being flighted: it is a co-engineering driver, it requires a reboot, it deploys UI and/or software, It supports a new or unreleased device](images/driver-flighting-statements.png)

+    > [!IMPORTANT]
-    Please note the following:
+    > Please note the following:
-    * It is recommended to avoid requiring a reboot after driver installation.
+    > * It is recommended to avoid requiring a reboot after driver installation.
-    * Drivers that deploy UI and/or software during installation are not windows 10 S compliant, and cannot be flighted to this operating system.
+    > * Drivers that deploy UI and/or software during installation are not windows 10 S compliant, and cannot be flighted to this operating system.
-    * A co-engineering driver is a driver being developed for an unreleased version of Windows. co-engineering drivers:
+    > * A co-engineering driver is a driver being developed for an unreleased version of Windows. co-engineering drivers:
-        * will only be distributed to applicable devices in the Microsoft insider program.
+    >    * will only be distributed to applicable devices in the Microsoft insider program during the flighting process.
-        * Will not be distributed to devices that are not a part of the Microsoft insider program after a successful flight.
+    >    * Will not be distributed to devices that are not a part of the Microsoft insider program after a successful flight.
-        * will be terminated for flighting after 60 days.
+    >    * will be terminated for flighting after 60 days.
 A flight bug report will be provided after the flighting process is complete.

 5. Complete the shipping label process as usual.